cfriedline/cfriedline.github.com/content/drying-silica-beads-in-the-microwave.md

 two obvious choices: buy new or reuse.
 Being the thrifty scientists that we are (hey, we are supported by the NSF, after all), you can probably guess which way we went.
-Plus, silica is darn expensive, and we'd much rather spend our lab money on supplies (beer).
+Plus, silica is darn expensive, and we'd much rather spend our lab money on more critical supplies (beer).

 For those unfamiliar with the awesomeness of silica beads, we buy them in bulk with an indicator: OITND (Orange is the New Dry).
 Actually, no